Baltimore’s offense and Denver’s defense have led those teams back from their 0-2 starts - WTOP News

 Other injuries

-Aside from Jackson, the big question for the Ravens this week is the health of their struggling defense.
+Aside from Jackson, the big question for the Ravens this week has been the health of their struggling defense.
 Cornerbacks Marlon Humphrey (knee) and Nate Wiggins (shoulder/illness) have been limited this week, although Wiggins was back to full participation in practice Thursday.
 Defensive linemen Brent Urban (concussion), Travis Jones (ankle) and Broderick Washington (knee) all missed at least some practice time.
+Urban has been ruled out for Sunday.

 AP NFL: https://apnews.com/hub/nfl